Skip to main content

 A new exhibition, “Work and Wonder: 200 Years of Latter-day Saint Art”, opens at the Church History Museum in Salt Lake City, Utah.
 The exhibit will run from Sept.
 26, 2024 to March 1, 2025.
 (Church Newsroom)

-The Church of Jesus Christ of Latter-day Saints, alongside the Church History Museum and the Center of Latter-day Saint Arts, opened a new exhibit entitled "Work and Wonder: 200 Years of Latter-day Saint Art" on Sept.
+The Church History Museum of The Church of Jesus Christ of Latter-day Saints and the Center for Latter-day Saint Arts opened a new exhibit titled "Work and Wonder: 200 Years of Latter-day Saint Art" on Sept.
 26.

-Art curator Laura Paulsen Howe said the exhibit, located inside the Church History Museum in Salt Lake City, had been in the works for about three years.
+Art curator Laura Paulsen Howe said the exhibit, located in the Museum in Salt Lake City, had been in the works for about three years.
 She said the exhibit is the first comprehensive attempt to showcase 200 years of Latter-day Saint art.
 With 118 works for, by and about Latter-day Saints, the exhibit aims to highlight the global and diverse experiences of Church members everywhere.

 Created by artists from all over the world, the artwork is organized thematically based on four themes: